 Here are some themed drinks in keeping with the dinosaur party ideas.

 Make Volcano Punch by combining 3 quarts of pineapple juice and 2 x 6 ounce cans of frozen limeade concentrate in a punch bowl.
 When the kids are gathered around the table add 2 quarts of ginger ale to the punch bowl and a scoop of fruit sherbet to each glass for some extra fizz.
+Serve them in these cute dinosaur party cups or you can have personalized ones made with each guest's name—which would make great party favors—for $5.
+See supplier 4.

 I love this recipe from Disney Family Fun for Swamp Juice.
 It was intended for Halloween but it's also perfect for dinosaur party ideas.